AndreasArne/python-examination/README.md

 `test/2018-lp2/test.py` - Contains a running example of the exam_test_result.py code.

 # TODO:
+- [ ] How to handle "empty" exam.py?
 - [ ] Test it for multiple python versions (Tox?)
 - [ ] Try `_mult_arguments`.
 - [ ] Package so students also get colorama module